LearnPythonWithJupyter/Notebooks/README.md

-# Notebooks
+# Notebooks of Learn Python with Jupyter

+In this repository, you can find all the Notebooks from the book [Learn Python with Jupyter](learnpythonwithjupyter.com).

-Notebooks associated to the book
+## How to download the notebooks
+Click the green button `< > Code` at the top-right of this page.
+Then, click on `Download ZIP`